robertgoss/rasteroids/DEV_PLAN.md

   + Start menu (Single button)

 ## Parity
++ UI
+  + Tracer simulate at fixed distances not as firing beads.
 + Effects
   + Particle effects for rocket trail
   + Particle effect for explosion